splunk/addonfactory-ucc-generator/docs/index.md

 * Python requirements are installed in the `lib` folder,
 * metadata files are stored in the `metadata` folder,
 * the monitoring dashboard.
 For more information, see [Dashboard](dashboard.md),
-* the necessary files defined for the alert action <!---who defines the files? can I rewrite to: the files defined for the alert action?, is this part of the basic version or an extended one? --->, if the alert action is defined in globalConfig <!--- is this a file name? --->.
-For more informaiton, see [Alert actions](alert_actions/index.md).
+* the necessary files defined for the alert action <!---who defines the files? can I rewrite to: the files defined for the alert action? --->, if the alert action is defined in globalConfig <!--- is this a file name? --->.
+For more information, see [Alert actions](alert_actions/index.md).

 You can extend your add-ons with the following files: